An Explanation Of Bandwidth: What It Means And How Much You Need

-Note: Before we begin, if you have a small business or informational website with a limited audience of 5,000 or fewer visitors per month, you probably don’t have to worry too much about bandwidth.
-Almost all major hosting companies like BlueHost, HostGator, GoDaddy, etc., can provide all the bandwidth you need within their cheapest hosting account.
-Some web hosting companies like Amazon AWS only charge you for the bandwidth you use.
-These hosting companies also make it easy to upgrade should you need to.
+Reassuring Note: Before we begin, if you have a small business with a limited audience of 5,000 or fewer visitors per month, you probably don’t have to worry too much about bandwidth.
+Most major hosting companies like Pantheon, BlueHost, HostGator, GoDaddy, etc., can provide all the bandwidth you need within their cheapest hosting account – although we never recommend the “cheapest” account.
 Businesses that have “bandwidth-heavy” content such as video, audio, online apps, large images, and businesses that have a lot of traffic are the ones that should really be concerned – read on.

 What is Bandwidth?

-In its most basic definition, bandwidth describes the level of traffic and amount of data that can transfer between your site, users, and the Internet.
-Each web hosting company will offer a maximum levels of bandwidth for their tiers of hosting packages.
-This is often a good indication of which hosting companies have the best-in-class of three essential components: networks, connections and systems.
+In its most basic definition, bandwidth describes the level of traffic, and amount of data that can transfer between your site, users, and the Internet.
+Web hosting companies offer a maximum level of bandwidth for their tiers of hosting packages.
+Seeing these tiers clearly defined, when viewing a hosting website, is often a good indication of which hosting companies have the best-in-class of three essential components:

 Usually, the more bandwidth a web host can provide, the faster and the better these three factors will be.
 At the same time, you should try to avoid attractive-looking “unlimited bandwidth” offers, as these are often not what they seem (more on this point later).
 “Unmetered bandwidth” should be more along the lines of what you are looking for.

 For a no-nonsense estimate on your web project, please fill out our Inquiry Form and we’ll respond within 12 hours.